jtrejo13/gios-bootstrap/README.md

 # GIOS Bootsrap

+Bootstrap codebase to quickly get the GIOS development environment up and running.

 ## Development Environment with GitHub Codespaces

 This project is configured to work seamlessly with GitHub Codespaces using a development container.
 The `.devcontainer/devcontainer.json` file defines the environment, ensuring that all necessary tools and extensions are available.